-Addiction to drugs and alcohol takes a toll on your life in many different ways.
-Struggling financially, damaging your relationships or career, and even developing severe health complications are just a few of the multiple ways your life can be affected by a substance use disorder.
+Addiction to drugs and alcohol takes a toll on your life in many ways.
+Struggling financially, damaging your relationships or career, and even developing severe health complications are just a few of the multiple ways a substance use disorder can affect your life.

-If you have decided that you’re ready to take the first step and seek help through an addiction treatment program, you need to start by undergoing medical detox.
+If you have decided that you’re ready to take the first step and seek help through an addiction treatment program, you will need to start with detox.
 Since prolonged use of drugs and alcohol can change your body’s internal chemistry, getting you medically stabilized and ready for addiction treatment is the goal of any medical detox program.

-You maybe be wondering about the detox medications used during your medical detox program.
+You may be wondering about the detox medications used during your medical detox program.
 What kind of detox medications will you encounter?
 What are the benefits and side effects of detox medications?
-Read on to learn more about these life-changing medications and what you can expect from the detox process!
+Read on to learn more about these life-changing medications and what you can expect from the detox process.

 More About Addiction

 Addiction, or a substance use disorder (SUD), is a harrowing condition affecting tens of millions of people in the United States alone.
-It’s estimated by the National Institute on Drug Abuse that nearly 22.7 million people currently require addiction treatment, or drug rehab/alcohol rehab.
+The National Institute on Drug Abuse estimates that nearly 22.7 million people require addiction treatment, or drug rehab/alcohol rehab.
 With these numbers so high, it’s no wonder that addiction has reached crisis status in recent years.

-Since substance use disorders are currently recognized by the Diagnostic and Statistical Manual (DSM-V) as a chronic disease, there is no current cure available.
+Since substance use disorders are recognized by the Diagnostic and Statistical Manual (DSM-V) as a chronic disease, no current cure is available.
 This means that the only way to combat addiction is through different addiction treatment methods and addiction therapies.

 The issue surrounding many people facing a substance use disorder is that they are unaware of just how serious their addiction may be.
-People may not even recognize that they have a problem because they have had no serious implications on their lives.
-This is called “functioning”.
-Still, others struggle very seriously on a daily basis with their substance use disorder.
+People may not even recognize that they have a problem because they have had no serious implications in their lives.
+This is called “functioning.’
+Still, others seriously struggle with their substance use disorder daily.

-No matter what type of addict or alcoholic you may be, the first step when looking to live a sober life is undergoing the medical detox process.
+No matter what substance you are recovering from, the first step when looking to live a sober life is undergoing the medical detox process.
 Whether you go through private detox or detox hospitalization, the overall goal is to achieve medical stabilization and manage any withdrawal symptoms that you may encounter.

 Detox is the process by which, through both medical and clinical intervention, you can safely stop using drugs and alcohol and rid your body of these substances.
 Abusing drugs and alcohol has severe implications on your body and brain.